brandall03/Password_strength_checker/README.md

 >  This project is a **conceptual prototype** intended for **educational and demonstration purposes only**.
 >
 > - It is **not fully tested** or secured for real-world use.
-> - All usernames and passwords are **hard-coded directly in the HTML/JavaScript file** and can be easily accessed or modified.
+> - All usernames and passwords are **hard-coded directly in the HTML file** and can be easily accessed or modified.
 > - There is **no encryption**, **no database**, and **no server-side validation**.
 > - Do **not** use this project to manage real user data or deploy it in a production environment.
 >